aleyoscar/eplayer/README.md

 <link rel="stylesheet" href="/eplayer/eplayer.css" />
 ```

 Specify a `<div>` element or similar with a unique class for the eplayer wrapper, the default class is `eplayer`.
 Place the element anywhere you would like the audio player to show.
-Currently only one (1) audio player is supported.
+Set the `data-src` and `data-type` attribute if you would the source added when the page loads.
+Both are required, currently only one (1) source and only one (1) audio player are supported.
 Then add the `eplayer.js` script at the very end of your `<body>` tag:

 ```
 <body>
 	<!-- other html content -->
-	<div class="eplayer"></div>
+	<div class="eplayer" data-src="/sample.mp3" data-type="audio/mp3"></div>
 	<!-- other html content -->
 <script src="/eplayer/eplayer.js"></script>
 ```